Nithyashree-coder/Melanoma-Detection/README.md

 - melanoma and pigmented benign keratosis dominate the data in terms of proportionate number of samples.
 - When epoch is increased to a high value around 50, the training accuracy is increased but the validation accuracy remains static as the training progresses.
 - The gap of validation and train accuracy is increasing with epoch more than 10.
 Similar trend is there for loss function as well.
 - When number of epochs are increased to 20, we observed overfitting.
-IF the number of epochs are lesser than 10, the model was learning properly with less accuracy in the training.
+If the number of epochs are lesser than 10, the model was learning properly with less accuracy in the training.
 - After increasing epochs and class rebalancing, the accuracy improved.